kovilanmoodley/NNGroup_ClaimsApp/README.md

 ![image](https://github.com/kovilanmoodley/NNGroup_ClaimsApp/assets/132061651/07829eec-0637-4c22-883c-9c50727ffa28)

-NOTE that is you are logged in as an employee will rec
+NOTE that if you are logged in as an employee, you will see the following error
 ![image](https://github.com/kovilanmoodley/NNGroup_ClaimsApp/assets/132061651/bf31121e-f20b-4b8c-bbbb-bf393e1babe8)

 Once sucessfully submit you will be taken to the result page